XMLHttpRequest

 Who uses XMLHttpRequest?

-According to our data, XMLHttpRequest is used on thousands of sites, including such established ones as bing.com, netflix.com, and vk.com.
+According to our data, XMLHttpRequest is used on thousands of sites, including google.com, bing.com, and netflix.com.

 Is XMLHttpRequest used on government websites?